simply-nicky/pyrost/docs/reference/cxi_ref.rst

   * *frame* : Frame array.
 Data must be 2D, it may be transformed with any of :class:`pyrost.Transform` objects.
 The data shape is identical to the detector pixel grid.
-  * *stack* : A time sequnce of frame arrays.
+  * *stack* : A time sequence of frame arrays.
 The data must be 3D.
 It's indexed in the same way as `sequence` attributes.
 Each frame array may be transformed with any of :class:`pyrost.Transform` objects.